-I do this monthly and this trick has never let me down.
 Simply fill the kettle with half water and half vinegar and leave for 30 minutes.
 Once the time is up, boil the kettle then empty and rinse thoroughly.
-This will keep limescale at bay and eliminates the need for harsh chemicals.
+This will keep limescale at bay and eliminates the need for much harsher chemicals.
 You can also try this trick on your coffee machine!

 This is a task that you need to add to your monthly cleaning schedule.
-When combined with bicarbonate of soda, white wine vinegar can get rid of those nasty sink odours and keep your drain free of slime and gunk.
+When combined with bicarbonate of soda, white wine vinegar can get rid of those nasty kitchen sink odors and keep your drain free of slime and gunk.
 The mixture will break down fat and food residues, leaving your pipes blockage free and your drains smelling fresh.
 Afterwards, make sure you rinse well with freshly boiled water (if you have plastic pipes, rinse with cold or warm water).
 It takes no time at all and makes all the difference.
-See more on how to unblock a sink in our guide.

 Homemade drain cleaner recipe: